nguyendb92/design_patterns/SolidSummary.md

 ## Single Reponsibility Principle

     - A class should only have one reason to change
-    - Separation of concerns -different classes handling different, independent tasks/problems
+    - Separation of concerns - different classes handling different, independent tasks/problems

 ## Open-Closed Principle